danielharrell/open-eyes-lect-2017-18/Open.md

 this of our eyes, and not our eyelids, which we might call "open" more literally?
-To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
+To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, to a whole world outside us. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
 And awareness is arguably